 They mention that they are a straightforward operation that has never mucked around with sign up bonuses.
 That is not as significant in 2019 as it was at one time.
 Even when sign-up bonuses were offered, the ability to collect on one, once residency requirements were met, often involved some level of turnover and some restrictions on odds and markets.
 We have for years been pointing out that 98 percent of the population of Australia lives in spots where sign-up bonuses were invalid, yet people continued to chase those bonuses.

-The top of the page had tabs for joining, promotions, banking (YAY!) products, rules, about (SportsBetting) contact, responsible gambling and mobile betting.
+The top of SportsBetting’s page has tabs for joining, promotions, banking (YAY!) products, rules, about, contact, responsible gambling and mobile betting.

-We cannot begin to count the number of times we visited bookie websites and spent time futilely trying to figure out which payment methods were accepted.
-This feature alone would prompt us to give SportsBetting six stars on a five-star scale.
+The banking page alone would prompt us to give SportsBetting six stars on a five-star scale; we cannot begin to count the number of times we visited bookie websites and spent time futilely trying to figure out which payment methods were accepted.
+Here, all is crystal-clear.

 The main page took us straight to the familiar three-column layout, with the Racing and Sports codes on the left, odds in the centre and betting slip on the right.

-The standout feature of this page was the use of contrasting colour to make it easy to keep your place.
+The standout feature of this page is the use of contrasting colour to make it easy to keep your place.
 The colour scheme looked as though they had borrowed the orange crayon from Neds, and then toned it down a bit.
 This was combined with a light grey.
 Our eyes truly appreciated what they were seeing.
-Join Sportsbetting.com.au Now

 The tag line for SportsBetting is, “No Gimmicks.
 Just great fixed odds betting,” so this seemed the perfect opportunity to test that claim.